-The Council's banking arrangements, including the Bank Mandate, will be made by the RFO, or a Councillor appointed and approved by the Council.
-They will be regularly reviewed for efficiency.
-The Council may make use of a debit card to cover small miscellaneous payments up to £250.00 maximum, ratified by a minimum of two registered signatories to the bank account.

-A resolution of the Council will nominate four members to be authorised by the Council to sign cheques.
+- 4.1 The Council's banking arrangements, including the Bank Mandate, will be made by the RFO, or a Councillor appointed and approved by the Council.
+They will be regularly reviewed for efficiency. - 4.2 A resolution of the Council will nominate four members to be authorised by the Council to sign cheques.
 Each cheque is to have two of the approved signatures.
-Internet bank transfers, including the transfer between the deposit and current accounts, to have the approval of two of the approved signatories by written authorisation.

-All items of expenditure will be authorised by the Council and the payments approved.
+Internet bank transfers, including the transfer between the deposit and current accounts, to have the approval of two of the approved signatories by written authorisation. - 4.3 All items of expenditure will be authorised by the Council and the payments approved.
 The RFO will examine invoices and verify and certify the expenditure.
-Cheques, direct debits, and Internet banking transfers will be completed for all transactions and signed by two authorised Councillors.

-In respect of Grants, a duly authorized working party shall approve expenditure within any limits set by the council and in accordance with any policy statement approved by the council.
-Any revenue or capital grant in excess of £5,000 shall before payment, be subject to ratification by resolution of the council.
-The Grant Applications Working Party will be responsible for constructing an application form which embraces all of the criteria necessary under the JPC's Grants Protocol, covered under SECTION N of this Handbook.

-Members of the council are subject to the Code of Conduct that has been adopted by the council and shall comply with the Code and Standing Orders when a decision to authorize or instruct payment is made in respect of a matter in which they have a disclosable pecuniary or other interest, unless a dispensation has been granted.

-If thought appropriate by the council, payment for certain items may be made by BACS provided that the instructions for each payment are signed, or otherwise evidenced, by two authorized bank signatories, are retained and any payments are reported to the council as made.
+Cheques, direct debits, and Internet banking transfers will be completed for all transactions and signed by two authorised Councillors. - 4.4 In respect of Grants, a duly authorized working party shall approve expenditure within any limits set by the council and in accordance with any policy statement approved by the council.
+Any revenue or capital grant in excess of £5,000 shall before payment, be subject to ratification by resolution of the council. - 4.5 The Grant Applications Working Party will be responsible for constructing an application form which embraces all of the criteria necessary under the JPC's Grants Protocol, covered under SECTION N of this Handbook.
+Members of the council are subject to the Code of Conduct that has been adopted by the council and shall comply with the Code and Standing Orders when a decision to authorize or instruct payment is made in respect of a matter in which they have a disclosable pecuniary or other interest, unless a dispensation has been granted. - 4.6 If thought appropriate by the council, payment for certain items may be made by BACS provided that the instructions for each payment are signed, or otherwise evidenced, by two authorized bank signatories, are retained and any payments are reported to the council as made.
 The approval of the use of BACS shall be renewed by resolution of the council at least every two years.

-Where Internet banking arrangements are made with any bank, the RFO shall be appointed as administrator and, where appropriate, request that one of the appointed members of Council, assist in the banking process.
+4.7 Where Internet banking arrangements are made with any bank, the RFO shall be appointed as administrator and, where appropriate, request that one of the appointed members of Council, assist in the banking process.
 The bank mandate approved by the council shall identify at least four members of the council who will be authorized to approve transactions on those accounts.

-Payment of Salaries
+5 Payment of Salaries

-As an employer, the council shall make arrangements to meet fully the statutory requirements placed on all employers by PAYE and National Insurance legislation.
+- 5.1 As an employer, the council shall make arrangements to meet fully the statutory requirements placed on all employers by PAYE and National Insurance legislation.
 The payment of all salaries shall be made in accordance with payroll records and the rules of PAYE and National Insurance currently operating.
-Salary rates and terms shall be as agreed by the council and in accordance with each individual contract of employment.

-No changes will be made to any employee's pay, emoluments or terms and conditions of employment without the prior consent of the council.

-The Clerk and RFO and any members of the council can claim reasonable expenses for travel, subsistence, or any necessary expenses in line with NALC guidelines, incurred whilst on council business with the authorization of at least two members of the council.
+Salary rates and terms shall be as agreed by the council and in accordance with each individual contract of employment. - 5.2 No changes will be made to any employee's pay, emoluments or terms and conditions of employment without the prior consent of the council. - 5.3 The Clerk and RFO and any members of the council can claim reasonable expenses for travel, subsistence, or any necessary expenses in line with NALC guidelines, incurred whilst on council business with the authorization of at least two members of the council.

-Income
+6 Income